-C. Policy for Determination of Remuneration Policy and its Calculation Method for Directors and Corporate Auditors
+C. Policy for Determination of Remuneration Policy and Its Calculation Method for Directors and Corporate Auditors each position.

-Remuneration for Directors comprises basic pay, bonus and retirement benefits.
-The method of calculation for each is as follows.
-Basic pay refers to fixed remuneration determined based on the maximum annual income of the employee and the importance of their role in each position.
 It is set within the limit determined by a resolution passed at the General Meeting of Shareholders.
 In order to link contribution to business performance, bonuses are determined based on target achievement for operating income and the degree of contribution of each Director.
 Remuneration for Corporate Auditors is determined based on deliberation by Corporate Auditors and set within the limit determined by a resolution passed at the General Meeting of Shareholders.
 In principle, the Company sets an annual basic total amount for retirement benefits for each class of Standing Officer.
 Retirement benefits are paid at the time of retirement in an amount adjusted for company and individual performance.
 The Company does not employ a stock option system.